ice48623/zorkArt/readme-story.txt

   Level 2, the player need to find a key and a door.
 However,
            the player need a key in order to open the door and player will get this key if player can defeat one specific monster which is "Programming Two" monster.
-  Level 3, this level is the last level of the game.
+  Level 3, this level is the last level of the levelOneGame.
 At this level there will be a boss called
            "OOC".
-Once player can defeat this boss, the game is over.
+Once player can defeat this boss, the levelOneGame is over.